 This is going to be its biggest deal in the cybersecurity department since 2013 when the tech conglomerate took over Sourcefire.

 Duo’s Trusted Access platform is used to verify the identity of its users with a two-step authentication process and is integrated with clouds, websites, and VPNs.
-Firms like Index Ventures and Workday have invested in its services.
+Firms like Index Ventures and Workday have invested in their services.

 If things go smoothly, the deal will help Cisco expand business in its cybersecurity and cloud computing sector and bring in new profits to its long-established business of networking hardware and equipment.